oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/discover-env-details-api/discover-env-details-api.md

    ![oci cloudshell](./images/cloudshelllaunch.png " ")

-2. Make OCI REST API call to get Exadata VM Cluster details by running the **OCI RAW-REQUEST** command below.
+2. Make an OCI REST API call to get Exadata VM Cluster details by running the **OCI RAW-REQUEST** command below.

     > **Note:** Replace the **"{VMClusterOCID}"** with the **VM Cluster OCID** copied from *(Lab 3 Task 1 step 2)*